Women's Heart Care

 Although it's often considered a "man's disease," heart disease is a serious threat to women's health.
-More women are affected by heart disease than all cancers combined, and after menopause, women are actually more likely to have a heart attack than men of the same age.
+More women are affected by heart disease than all cancers combined, and after menopause, women are actually more likely to have heart attacks than men of the same age.

 Research shows that women experience different symptoms, causes and outcomes of heart disease than men.
 For example, women tend to develop plaque along the full length of the blood vessels, meaning they may have disease along the small arteries more often than men.
 Women also tend to develop heart disease later in life than men, with the risk increasing after menopause.

 Hormones may be partly to blame.
 Premenopausal women make up one of the fastest growing groups of people with heart attacks.
 Before menopause, women's natural estrogen may help protect them from heart disease because estrogen increases good cholesterol levels and may help decrease bad cholesterol.
 These physiological differences are why women require different care than men for heart disease.